rcarbajal/lean_techniques_coding_challenge_web/lean_techniques_coding_challenge_web/README.md

 npm install
 ```
 ### 2. Environment configuration
 Copy the `.env.example` file to `.env`.
 Update the containing environment variables as needed.
-The available variables are as follows:<br /><br />
+The available variables are as follows:

 `API_URL`: URI Location of the backend API service.
-By default this should be set to `https://jsonplaceholder.typicode.com/photos` and will point to the default location of the photo album API.<br /><br />
+By default this should be set to `https://jsonplaceholder.typicode.com/photos` and will point to the default location of the photo album API.

 `DEFAULT_TIMEOUT`: Default timeout time in milliseconds for requests made to the API service.
 By default, this timeout is set to 30 seconds.

-### 3. Run the app
+### 3. Run the website

 First, run the development server: